IBM/example-health-jee-openshift/generate/README.md

 ## About

-This is a script that is used to populate Summit Health with realistic synthetic patient data.
-The bash script works by cloning [Synthea](https://github.com/synthetichealth/synthea), running Synthea to generate data, converting the Synthea data output to a JSON file, and sending the `apidata.json` JSON file to the Summit Health API's generate endpoint where it gets processed and stored in the database.
+This is a script that is used to populate Example Health with realistic synthetic patient data.
+The bash script works by cloning [Synthea](https://github.com/synthetichealth/synthea), running Synthea to generate data, converting the Synthea data output to a JSON file, and sending the `apidata.json` JSON file to the Example Health API's generate endpoint where it gets processed and stored in the database.
 The script batches together around 50 patients in `apidata.json` per API call.

 ## Prerequisites